bootiful-podcast/desktop-v1/README.md

 * Some sort of UI to open older podcasts for editing?

 ## Attributions
-* This program uses [the following Icon](http://chittagongit.com/icon/icon-connected-8.html) to indicate connectivity.
+* This program uses [this icon](http://chittagongit.com/icon/icon-connected-8.html) to indicate connectivity.
+* This program uses [this icon](https://loading.io/spinner/blocks/-rotating-squares-preloader-gif) to indicating progress.